 Preparation of Extract

 The leaves were washed and shade-dried for two weeks.
 The dried plant materials were cut into smaller pieces and pulverized using an electrical pulverizer.
-The 1.5 kg of powdered leaves powder was soaked in 50% ethanol for a duration of 72 hours.
+The 1.5 kg of powdered leaves powder was soaked in 50% ethanol for a duration of 72 h.
 Subsequently, the mixture underwent filtration, and the resulting liquid filtrate was then subjected to concentration and evaporation to remove all moisture / solvent under vacuum conditions at a temperature of 40˚C using a rotary evaporator.
 The sample was preserved in a refrigerator at a temperature of -4˚C until it was used for the intended tests.

 In vivo alpha-amylase and glucosidase inhibition study